Vulisu/mp-3-player-bluetooth/website/versioned_docs/version-fils_en/project/2025/valentin.cihodaru/index.md

 I chose this project because I think an mp3 bluetooth player that has the songs stored offline can be helpful when there is no internet access.
 ## Architecture
+### Raspberry Pi Pico 2W

+Acts as the main microcontroller.

+Connected to various GPIOs for peripherals like buttons, SD card, and LED.

+### SD Card Reader

+Connected via SPI:

+CS, SCK, MOSI, MISO

+For reading audio or data files.

+### MH-M28 Bluetooth Audio Module

+Handles audio output over Bluetooth.

+Connected to 5V, GND, and analog outputs (L, R).

+Includes AGND for audio ground isolation.

+Volume control via potentiometer.

+### Potentiometer

+Connected to the audio module for analog volume control.

+### Push Buttons (SW1, SW2, SW3)

+Functions:

+SW1: Pause/Play

+SW2: Next Song

+SW3: Previous Song

+Connected to GPIOs of the RP2040.

+### LED Indicator

+LED with a current-limiting resistor (220Ω).

+Used for indicating if the song is paused or playing.
 ![Schematic diagram](schema.webp)